Position

 • Proven experience in customer retention, customer success, or a similar role.

-• Strong analytical skills with the ability to interpret complex data and make data-driven recommendations.
+• Strong analytical skills with the ability to interpret data and make data-driven decisions.

 • Excellent communication and interpersonal skills.